Bransthre/when-i-was-not-your-age/README.md

+# This is pretty old please don't look at it.

 ## What is this Project?
 This isn't even really a project.
 It's pieces of scripts and code scraps that I built as I informally introduced myself to programming, during the summer of being a rising senior in high school.
 You will see pieces of small projects that I used to work on for daily convenience in this repository.